- 1 Purpose

 It is proposed to use 'rethink, reduce, reuse, repair, re-educate and recycle' as the basis for USQ's deployment of the three levels of the environmental management policy.
 Oversight of the three levels will be undertaken by the Finance and Facilities Committee.
 Management of each level will be undertaken by an appointed officer.
-The Executive Director (Campus Services) will appoint officers in the appropriate manner.
+The Head (Campus Services) will appoint officers in the appropriate manner.

 Each level coordinator will engage a network of key staff to support the implementation of initiatives.
 The coordinator for Level One will liaise with the USQ officer appointed to manage issues associated with workplace health and safety to ensure appropriate coordination between environmental protection and safety and workplace health and safety.
 The level coordinator, in concert with the network, will propose a set of actions and initiatives for each year.
 These initiatives and actions will aim to contribute to achieving the following objectives:

 - minimise or eliminate our negative environmental impacts and use of resources; work closely with our staff, unions, students, suppliers and other interested parties to continually improve our work practices and operations by setting environmental objectives and targets in accordance with best-practice standards;